project-chip/connectedhomeip/src/controller/python/README.md

 Do key exchange and establish a secure session between controller and device using IP transport.

-The node id will be used by controller to distinguish multiple devices.
+The Node ID will be used by controller to distinguish multiple devices.
 This does not match the spec and will be removed later.
 The nodeid will not be persisted by controller / device.

-If no nodeid given, a random node id will be used.
+If no nodeid given, a random Node ID will be used.

 ### `connect -ble <discriminator> <SetUpPinCode> [<nodeid>]`

 Do key exchange and establish a secure session between controller and device using Bluetooth LE transport.

-The node id will be used by controller to distinguish multiple devices.
+The Node ID will be used by controller to distinguish multiple devices.
 This does not match the spec and will be removed later.
 The nodeid will not be persisted by controller / device.

-If no nodeid given, a random node id will be used.
+If no nodeid given, a random Node ID will be used.

 ### `discover`

-Discover available Matter accessory devices.
+Discover available Matter accessory devices:

 ```
 chip-device-ctrl > discover -all